JMicallef9/word-list-generator/README.md

 A script that extracts all unique words from a text file and saves an alphabetical list of the words to a .csv file.

-Possible file formats that can be processed: .txt, .srt & .md
+Possible file formats that can be processed: .txt, .srt, .md, .docx, .pdf

 Also includes optional filtering using Anki decks.